What is epistaxis?

 - Radiographs (X-rays) - may be performed to look for evidence of bleeding inside the body or other abnormalities that may result in epistaxis - the chest, skull and oral cavity are often radiographed in cases of epistaxis

 - Blood pressure - high blood pressure can cause nosebleeds

 - Nasal swab - culture and antibiotic sensitivity tests to identify any infectious agents

 More specific tests may be performed based on your pet's initial findings and condition.
-Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull X-rays, MRI, and rhinoscopy (viewing the nasal cavities with a small endoscope).
+Examples of additional tests include bone marrow analysis, other fungal tests, tick-borne disease tests, sinus and skull X-rays, MRI, and rhinoscopy (viewing nasal cavities with a small endoscope).

 What causes epistaxis?

 While there are many causes of epistaxis in dogs, the most common causes are trauma and nasal tumors.
 Other serious conditions that can cause epistaxis include:

 - rodenticide (rat poison)